Ol5xHd/AuthenticationTest/README.md

 - view/delete registered users;
 - view info about memory used.

-To authorize create new user first.
+To authorize inside the app create new user first.